mdolab/DCFoil.jl/README.md

 Only use **parametric** types for structs.
 Concrete types in function arguments do not usually make the code faster; they only restrict usage (unless it is on purpose for multiple dispatch).
 However, you should declare the struct type argument in function signatures.
 The `DTYPE` constant in the code `RealOrComplex` should be used when structs are not used in the function https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations

+Data typing code that you will AD is very tricky.
+You do not want to be too specific

 ### Derivatives

 #### Adding new cost functions